 - Some initial results, presented at the Pacific Northwest Regional Natural Language Processing Workshop.

 - Abstract for my presentation of my initial behavioral experimental results at Experimental Approaches to Perception and Production of Language Variation (ExAPP) 2016.

-- Studying language use and variation on microblogging platforms, including Twitter and Vine (see publications).
+- Studying language use and variation on social media (see publications)

 Education and Outreach: